PacifistMC/PacifistOptimizations/README.md

 I know the code is scuffed
 ###### i don't think an optimization mod's code should be this scuffed
-I'll make it not scuffed after I fully port lithium from yarn to uh the mappings spigot uses
+I'll make it not scuffed after I fully port lithium from yarn to uh the scuffed mojang mappings Someone give mojang to spigot remapper for mixins

 *Originally designed for usage on PacifistMC*